 The sculpture is re-sized, or scaled down, in the 3D printing software and printed as a smaller version.
 The 3D printer used here was the Robox.
 There are also many online 3D printing services such as Shapeways, that can print in various materials and resolutions, where they ship you the final print.

 After sanding the 3D print of all it’s rough edges, a mold is created of the sculpture using Smooth On.
 3D printing materials can be fantastic for molding with, but always use mold release.

 The mold can then be used to create resin casts, polished and then finished as beautiful jewelry pieces.

-The 3D scanner can be a powerful tool, especially when used in a larger creative process.
+A 3D scanner can be a powerful tool, especially when used in a larger creative process.
 It’s an element that greatly decreases the amount of time and work involved, and opens up new creative possibilities.
-A 3D printer and 3D scanner effectively simulates a mini-manufacturing environment, where one sculpture can be used to create many items.
-It also gives more artistic freedom to sculpt objects in any size, choosing a size that feels right, in order to let creativity flow.
-Then, the fruits of that work can be made to fit any size parameter that commercial endeavors require.
+Additionally, a 3D printer and 3D scanner effectively simulate a mini-manufacturing environment, where one sculpture can be used to create many items.
+It also gives more artistic freedom to sculpt objects in any size, choosing a size that feels right, in order to let the creativity flow.
+Then, the fruits of that work can be made to fit any size parameter that commercial endeavours require.